Bayesian inference of vector autoregressions with tensor decompositions: Real Data Application

-We use the US macroeconomic data described in \cite{korobilis2019adaptive} to assess the utility of Tensor VARs.
-The data contains 124 quarterly variables from Federal Reserve Economic Data (FRED) \citep{mccracken2020fred} and spans from 1959Q1 to 2015Q4.
-All time series are transformed to stationarity and standardized to have mean zero and variance one, to avoid any scaling issues.
-We extract 20 and 40 variables to construct medium-scale ($N$=20) and large-scale ($N$=40) data sets.
-The selected variables can be divided into 8 categories: (i) output and income, (ii) consumption, orders and inventories, (iii) labour market, (iv) prices, (v) interest rate, (vi) money and credit, (vii) stock market and (vii) exchange rate.
-Since we have a lower triangular matrix $\boldsymbol{H}$ in the model, the order of time series matters.
-We follow \cite{carriero2019large} and \cite{bernanke2005measuring} by splitting time series to slow, fast groups and Federal Funds Rate (FEDFUNDS).
-The slow group contains variables that respond to a shock of FEDFUNDS with a lag, and variables in the fast group respond to it contemporaneously.
-The order is slow variables, FEDFUNDS, and fast variables.
-A full description of the variables selected and their transformations can be found in Appendix \ref{data}.\\ \\ For each data set, we estimate various VAR models with 5 lags.
-We consider both Tensor VARs with and without the additional own-lag matrix $\boldsymbol{D}$, denoted as Tensor MGP Own-Lag and Tensor MGP, respectively.
-For these two Tensor VARs, the threshold of small magnitude is $5$\texttimes $10^{-4}$ and its proportion threshold is $0.95$.
-Implementation of the MGP is the same as in Section \ref{sec5} and the prior for $\boldsymbol{D}$ is described in Section \ref{sec3.1}.
-For competitors, we include standard VARs with hierarchical Minnesota \citep{giannone2015prior}, SSVS \citep{george2008bayesian} and a specification of normal-gamma (NG) prior introduced to VARs by \cite{huber2019adaptive}.
-All of these three priors can be written as $\boldsymbol{A}_{p,(i,j)}\sim\mathcal{N}\left(0,\underline{V}_{p,(i,j)}\right)$ for $(i,j)$ entry in $\boldsymbol{A}_p$, where $i,\,j=1,\dots, N$ and $p=1,\dots,5$. \\ \\ For hierarchical Minnesota, $\underline{V}_{p,(i,j)}= ,$ where $\hat{\sigma}^2_i$ is the variance estimate of $\boldsymbol{y}_{t,i}$ sequence modelled by an AR(5) process. $\lambda_1$ and $\lambda_2$ have prior Gamma(0.01,0.01) and are inferred using a random walk Metropolis Hasting step.
-SSVS assigns either $\kappa^2_0=0.0001$ and $\kappa^2_1=4$ to $\underline{V}_{p,(i,j)}$ with a prior probability $0.5$.
-We apply the NG described for $\boldsymbol{H}$ and $\boldsymbol{D}$ in Section \ref{sec3.1} to the coefficient matrix.
+For each data set, we estimate various VAR models with 5 lags.
+Tensor VARs with and without the additional own-lag matrix $\boldsymbol{D}$ are denoted as Tensor MGP Own-lag and Tensor MGP, respectively.
+For these two Tensor VARs, we use the same choice of $\gamma_1$ and $\gamma_2$ as in the simulation study.
+Implementation of the MGP is the same as in Section \ref{sec5} and the prior for $\boldsymbol{D}$ is described in Section \ref{Prior Specification}.
+For competitors, we include standard VARs with hierarchical Minnesota \citep{giannone2015prior}, Horseshoe \citep{carvalho2009handling} and a specification of normal-gamma (NG) prior introduced to VARs by \cite{huber2019adaptive}.
+All of these three priors can be written as $\boldsymbol{A}_{p,(i,j)}\sim\mathcal{N}\left(0,\underline{V}_{p,(i,j)}\right)$ for $(i,j)$ entry in $\boldsymbol{A}_p$, where $i,\,j=1,\dots, N$ and $p=1,\dots,5$.
+For hierarchical Minnesota, $\underline{V}_{p,(i,j)}= ,$ where $\hat{\sigma}^2_i$ is the variance estimate of $\boldsymbol{y}_{t,i}$ sequence modelled by an AR(5) process. $\lambda_1$ and $\lambda_2$ have prior Gamma(0.01,0.01) and are inferred using a random walk Metropolis-Hastings step.
+For Horseshoe prior, $\underline{V}_{p,(i,j)}=\lambda^2_{p,(i,j)}\tau^2$, where $\lambda^2_{p,(i,j)}$ and $\tau$ are local and global parameters, respectively, following a half Cauchy prior.
+We apply the NG described in Section \ref{Prior Specification} to the coefficient matrix.
 Priors for $\boldsymbol{H}$ and stochastic volatility $\boldsymbol{S}_t$, for $t=1,\dots,T$, are the same for all models.
 The MCMC sampler runs 10,000 iterations after the 10,000 burn-in period.